akash57039691/Maureva/README.md

 Retrieve the token and putting "Authorization: Bearer "Token"" in the header for every request.

+NOTE: Please use the airport.csv and flight.xml from the folder data found in the application.
 1) Upload airports (Postman -> Body -> form-data, key: file, value: airport_info.csv):
 ```
 POST http://localhost:8080/api/airline/upload/airport